Azure/terraform-provider-azapi/docs/resources/azapi_resource.md

 * `type` - (Required) It is in a format like `<resource-type>@<api-version>`. `<resource-type>` is the Azure resource type, for example, `Microsoft.Storage/storageAccounts`.
   `<api-version>` is version of the API used to manage this azure resource.

-* `payload` - (Required) A dynamic attribute that contains the request body used to create and update azure resource.
+* `body` - (Required) A dynamic attribute that contains the request body used to create and update azure resource.

 * `removing_special_chars` - (Optional) Whether to remove special characters in resource name.
 Defaults to `false`.